 My research interests span all of computer network systems, protocols and applications, and

-also include network security, mobile systems, programmable networks,
+also include cloud computing, mobile systems, programmable networks,

 and privacy enhancing technologies.